 The milk market, especially the powder one is, therefore, a highly profitable market, but how to enter this huge market?
 Let’s see together China’s milk market trends and how to export milk to China.

 What are the trends in China’s milk market in 2020?

 Plant-based milk is growing fast

-In China, the plant-based market is growing fast, especially the plant-based milk sector.
+In China, the plant-based market is growing fast, especially in the plant-based milk sector.
 It is expected that it will increase to 258.3 billion yuan in 2020, accounting for 24.2% of the total market size of the beverage sector in China.

-In China 82% of consumers who had consumed plant-based food, had also tried plant-based milk made of soy, rice, almond, oat or other dairy alternatives.
+In China 82% of consumers who had consumed plant-based food, had also tried plant-based milk made of soy, rice, almond, oat, or other dairy alternatives.

 Therefore, it means great opportunities for brands as diversified needs lead to diversified products.
 The Swedish alternative milk brand Oatly has recognized the power of the market and is now a leading brand in China.
 To know more: OATLY: ANOTHER SWEDISH SUCCESS STORY IN CHINA

 Imported milk is the most requested in China